After School - Week 1

 Course Insights

-• How did translation emerge as a field?
+- How did translation emerge as a field?
 What caused it to be regulated?
-With the emergence of humanism, notions like plagiarims and originality came to light shaping the field of translation.
+With the emergence of humanism, notions like plagiarism and originality came to light shaping the field of translation.

-• The Ottoman Empire’s 19th century, often considered its decline, was actually a period of technological boom—think telegraphs and military schools.
+- The Ottoman Empire’s 19th century, often considered its decline, was actually a period of technological boom—think telegraphs and military schools.
 In terms of technological advances and opportunities, it was stronger.
 Well, if it was stronger, why did it fall?
-His rivales were stronger too!
+His rivals were stronger!

 Etymological Fun Facts

-• The word theory comes from the combination of Greek thea, meaning "a view," with horan "to see".
-Teori, kuram, nazariye are among the words used to mean theory.
+- The word theory comes from the combination of Greek thea, meaning "a view," with horan "to see".
+Teori, kuram, nazariye are among the words used to mean theory in Ottoman Turkish.
 Surprisingly, nazariye (from Arabic) also means "to look."

 WTR - What to Read